rananitish/Nexter/README.md

 # nexter

-Nexter is a front end responsive design of Tour and Trvel agency website for booking and explore the various tours made by html3 and css5 technology having cool pretty layouts and animations.
+Nexter is a front end responsive design of Tour and Travel agency website for booking and explore the various tours made by HTML3 and CSS5 technology having cool pretty layouts and animations.